GuanLab/Sequence_Analysis_for_TF-co-binding/README.md

-## Gemini: genome-wide estimation of transcription factor binding co-occupancy
+## Evidence of widespread independent sequence signature for transcription factor co-binding

 Please contact (mqzhou@umich.edu or hyangl@umich.edu or gyuanfan@umich.edu) if you have any questions or suggestions.